dan-osull/rob/README.md

 The process is reversible: `rob` can move a game back to your SSD on demand.

 This means that you can have a game on your fast disk when you want to play it, then archive it when you're done.
 Less demanding games may even run well from your slower disk.

+`rob` works by generating a new name for each folder, and storing the original path in a file named `rob-folders.json` in the `rob` library folder.

 `rob` was designed with games and SSDs in mind but it works with folders and disks of any type.